mvolkmann/MyUnixEnv/notes/ti-84-notes.md

   to replace the character under the cursor
 - press 2nd ins to switch to insert mode instead of replace mode and press any arrow key to return to replace mode

+To store a number in a variable, enter the number, press sto->, enter a variable letter, and press enter.

 To convert a decimal number to a fraction: